 What is this guide for?

-Brighton Orpheus Choir is committed to protecting your personal data and will use any personal or sensitive data we collect from you in line with the General Data Protection Regulations (GDPR).
+Brighton Orpheus Choir is committed to protecting your personal data and will use any personal or sensitive data we collect from you.
+In Europe, this is in line with the General Data Protection Regulations (GDPR).

 Brighton Orpheus Choir collects data from individuals to help us plan, organise and run the day-to-day operations of the group (e.g. co-ordinating rehearsals or collecting subscription payments) and to promote and market the group’s activities (e.g. marketing mailing lists and photography/video capture).